NvsYashwanth/machinelearningmaster/README.md

 2. If you have a better explanation.
 3. If there is any concept with wrong explanation or mistakes.
 4. If any topic can be expanded further with more emphasis on maths.

+# If you find this repo useful, please star it and share :heart: :star:

 # ***Contents*** :zap:
 <ol>